iwangjian/Coding-Tutor/README.md

 </p>

 ## Analysis of Simulated Students
 Under a controlled setup, simulated students at different levels demonstrate distinct abilities in completing target coding tasks.
-Our student simulation serves as a feasible proxy for real students, offering its advantages of scalability and cost-effectiveness for evaluating tutor agents.
+Our DICT protocol serves as a feasible proxy for human evaluation, offering its advantages of scalability and cost-effectiveness for evaluating tutor agents.

 <p align="center">
   <img src="./assets/simulated_students.png" width="75%" alt="simulated_students">